On this page

 status Whether the OTP was sent successfully using the customer's web service status

-provider Provider that was used for sending the OTP using the customer's web service String
+provider The provider used to send the OTP using the customer's web service String

 transactionMetadata Any relevant transaction metadata, such as duration String